 In nature, they symbolize food sources such as fruit.
 These foods are high in energy, so seeing them can potentially trigger feelings of hunger.

-You will also notice that many fast food establishments use a red, orange, yellow palette fore their branding.
+You will also notice that many fast-food establishments use red, orange, and yellow palettes for their branding.

 Now when it comes to fitness, you want to use bold colors that denote strength and a proactive, controlled approach.